hamers/ZLK/README.md

 `python(3) ZLK.py --mode X`

-where mode is 0 to use the (semi)analytic methods to compute the minimum and maximum eccentricities, and the eccentricity oscillation timescale.
+where mode should be set to 0 to use the (semi)analytic methods to compute the minimum and maximum eccentricities, and the eccentricity oscillation timescale.
 Initial parameters can be specified with the additional arguments

 ` --e0`: initial inner eccentricity